Frier Vest

 November 2021

-The parties in the "Joint Battery Initiative" have decided to end their feasibility study.
-Site selection process in Norway and EU ended.
+The parties in the «Joint Battery Initiative» decides to end their feasibility study.
+Site selection process in Norway and EU ends.

 October 2021